Warren, Michigan: 1950 to 1990 censuses

+In the late 20th century, Warren was one of the fastest-declining cities in population in the country.
+After peaking in 1970, the city’s population declined by 10% during each of the next two decades (1980: 161,060; 1990: 144,864), then dropped by 4.6% between 1990 and 2000.

+In 1970, whites made up 99.5% of the city's total population of 179,270; only 838 non-whites lived within the city limits.
+In the ensuing two decades the white portion of the city dropped gradually to 98.2% in 1980 and 97.3% as of 1990.

 Economy

-Warren is home to several companies, including Big Boy Restaurants.

 Top employers

-According to the city's 2020 Comprehensive Annual Financial Report, the top five employers in the city are:
+According to the city's 2022 Annual Comprehensive Financial Report, the top five employers in the city are:

 Government and infrastructure

 Municipal government

-The Warren municipal government is composed of a Mayor, City Council, Clerk, and different boards and commissions.
+The Warren municipal government is composed of a mayor, city council, clerk, and various boards and commissions.
 Boards include the Zoning Board of Appeals, Board of Review, Employee Retirement Board of Trustees, and Construction Board of Appeals.
 Commissions include Animal Welfare, Beautification, Compensation, Crime, Cultural, Disabilities, Historical, Housing, Library, Planning, Police & Fire, and Village Historic District Commissions.

 First Amendment lawsuit

 The City of Warren established a Christian prayer station at city hall that is operated by the Pentecostal Tabernacle Church of Warren.
 Douglas Marshall requested establishing a reason station.
 Mayor James R. Fouts personally refused to grant Marshall's request in a letter based, in part, on the claim that the station would disrupt those using the prayer station.
 The American Civil Liberties Union, Americans United for Separation of Church and State, and Freedom from Religion Foundation jointly filed a complaint against the city.
-In 2015 there was a $100,000 judgment against the city government and mayor James R. Fouts for denying Marshall the right to establish his atheist station.
+In 2015 there was a $100,000 judgment against the city government and Mayor James R. Fouts for denying Marshall the right to establish his atheist station.